 Students can using the above link to schedule an appointment with an academic advisor.
 From the website: “Academic advisors help to connect the academic experience to the liberal arts experience.
 Whether you are pre-med, studying history and romance languages, or preparing a thesis in a social science, you will find the assistance you need.”

 Sweetland peer writing consultants are trained upper-level undergraduates who assist fellow undergraduates of all skill levels at any stage of the writing process, including brainstorming ideas for papers.
-The peer writing consultants, one of the most valuable academic resources for undergraduates at U of M, work in Angell Hall during the summer.
-In the fall and winter, they work in Angell Hall as well as in several satellite locations.
+The peer writing consultants, one of the most valuable academic resources for undergraduates at U-M, work in the Shapiro Undergraduate Library during the summer.
+In the fall and winter, they work in Shapiro Undergraduate Library as well as in several satellite locations.
 Visit the link above for hours and locations.
-While students can make an appointment, they can also just use the Peer Writing Center on a walk in basis by visiting one of the locations above during regular hours to work with a tutor.

 The Writing Workshop at the Sweetland Center for Writing aims to help students become more confident, skilled, and knowledgeable about writing.
 This free consultation service provides students the opportunity to work one-on-one with a Sweetland instructor; instructors with expertise working with international students are also available.
 Appointments must be made online and generally book up about a week in advance, so planning ahead is essential with this resource.